-In March 2012, Pilot Gold Inc. ("Pilot") acquired a 51% interest in the Kinsley Mountain property by incurring an aggregate US\$1.18 million in exploration expenditures and by paying all annual property maintenance fees, advance royalty payments and mining lease payments.
+In March 2012, Pilot Gold Inc. ("Pilot") earned a 51% interest in the Kinsley Mountain property from the Company by completing certain expenditure requirements.

-In February 2013, Pilot gave notice to the Company that it had completed US\$3 million in exploration expenditures to increase its participating interest in Kinsley Mountain to 65%.
-As a result, the Company had an obligation to fund its 35% share of the operating costs of the Kinsley Mountain going forward.
-The Kinsley Mountain property is collateral for the payment of cash calls for operating costs.
+In February 2013, Pilot gave notice to the Company that it had completed the required exploration expenditures to increase its participating interest in Kinsley Mountain to 65%.

 In August 2013, the Company informed Pilot that it would not participate in the 2013 work program on the Kinsley Mountain property.
-Consequently, Pilot funded a US\$3.4 million exploration program at the Kinsley Mountain in its entirety which further increased Pilot's interest from 65% to approximately 79% with the Company holding an approximate 21% interest.
-Pilot reimbursed the Company for \$211,616 which the Company had advanced on the 2013 work program.
+Consequently, Pilot funded an exploration program in its entirety which further increased Pilot's interest from 65% to approximately 79%, with the Company holding an approximate 21% interest.